 Behnad Honarbakhsh, MPT, BHK, CSCS, CAFCI, D.O.(c), discusses maniscus injuries in hockey.

-Behnad Honarbakhsh, MPT, BHK, CSCS, CAFCI, D.O.(c), discusses shoulder injuries in hockey.
+Behnad Honarbakhsh, MPT, BHK, CSCS, CAFCI, D.O.(c), discusses wrist injuries in hockey.

 It can be experienced as a pull to the groin, essentially.
 An athlete who presents with sports hernia often presents with a slow onset of aching, dull pain in the lower abdomen, in the groin.
 In male athletes into the testicles.
 This is exacerbated or made worse by bending forward and cutting, as you do in skating.